playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 But of course, this comes with downsides when trying to include this logic into a framework, such as:

-- No access to lifecycle methods
+- No access to side effect cleanup
 - No automatic-re-rendering when `height` or `width` changes

 Luckily for us, we can do this with our frameworks with full access to all of the other framework-specific APIs we've covered until now.